-Being mindful of what hinders communication – from channel barriers to cognitive biases – will enable us to recognise and address them.
+Being mindful of what hinders communication – from channel barriers to cognitive biases – will enable us to recognise and address it.

 When we actually stop and think about the sheer number of variables involved in communication, it’s perhaps surprising that our messages get through at all – let alone hit the mark of shared understanding and meaning.
 And that’s before we take into account the biases and prejudices we all bring with us every time we approach our keyboard, open our mouths or stride grumpily across the office floor.